M66B/NetGuard/FAQ.md

-Recent Android versions do not allow an application to query if other applications are in the foreground/background or active/inactive without holding an [additional privacy violating permission](https://developer.android.com/reference/android/Manifest.permission.html#PACKAGE_USAGE_STATS) and at the expense of extra battery usage (because periodic polling is required) anymore, so this cannot be added without significant disadvantages.
+Recent Android versions do not allow an application to query if other applications are in the foreground/background or active/inactive without holding an [additional privacy violating permission](https://developer.android.com/reference/android/Manifest.permission.html#PACKAGE_USAGE_STATS) and at the expense of extra battery usage (because periodic polling is required) anymore, so this cannot be added without significant disadvantages, like [this one](http://www.xda-developers.com/working-as-intended-an-exploration-into-androids-accessibility-lag/).
 You can use the condition '*when screen is on*' instead.

 <a name="FAQ35"></a>